Tips for Packing Props

 General Tips

 • Pack props in cartons.
-All cartons must measure no more than 32” wide X 72” tall and must be less than 8’ long.
+Campus requirements are that all cartons must measure no more than 32” wide X 72” tall and must be less than 8’ long.
+The dimensions could be dictated by elevator sizes in some campus buildings, also by use of hand forklifts.
+Within the truck, large backdrop are usually loaded upright or on their side, but not flat.

 • You can also use plastic storage tubs (max 20”) with a sealed top.
 Do not make them too heavy.

-• Larger cartons must be constructed to allow for forklift use or pallet jack.
+• Extremely large containers must be constructed to allow for forklift use or pallet jack.
+Do this ONLY if they contain a single item.
 More details here.

 • If your item has wheels, make sure that they do not come off when tilted.
 Otherwise, remove them and pack them separately.
 Also consider if the wheels will make the item unstable during a very long journey on the road; wheels can be secured, wedged, or nested into disposable "shoes", if your item is crated on a pallet.